drycc/workflow/src/applications/using-buildpacks.md

  * [Go Buildpack][]
  * [Multi Buildpack][]

-Deis will cycle through the `bin/detect` script of each buildpack to match the code you are pushing.
+Drycc will cycle through the `bin/detect` script of each buildpack to match the code you are pushing.

 !!! note